First 100 days of the first Trump presidency: Trade policies

 On January 23, Trump fulfilled a campaign pledge by signing an executive order withdrawing the United States from the Trans-Pacific Partnership (TPP) or Trans Pacific Partnership Agreement (TPPA).
 According to the BBC, Trump had pledged to withdraw from the Trans Pacific Partnership (TPP) and he signed an executive order on the TPP his first few days.
 However, the EO was largely symbolic since the deal has not been ratified by a divided US Congress."
 The Trans-Pacific Partnership (TPP) or Trans Pacific Partnership Agreement (TPPA), was a trade agreement between the United States and eleven Pacific Rim nations—Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam that would have created a "free-trade zone for about 40 percent of the world's economy.

-On April 18, 2017, President Trump signed an executive order which directed federal agencies to implement a "Buy American and Hire American" strategy.
-The executive order directs federal agencies to implement a new system that favors higher-skilled, higher-paid applicants.
+On April 18, 2017, President Trump signed Executive Order 13788, which directed federal agencies to implement a "Buy American and Hire American" strategy.
+The executive order directed federal agencies to implement a new system that favored higher-skilled, higher-paid applicants.
 The order was the first initiative in response to a key pledge made by Trump during his presidential campaign to promote 'Buy American, Hire American'.
-The EO is intended to order federal agencies to review and propose reforms to the H-1B visa system.
-Through the executive order, Trump states his broad policy of economic nationalism without having to go through Congress.
-Cabinet secretaries from Departments of Labor, Justice, Homeland Security, and State will "fill in the details with reports and recommendations about what the administration can legally do".
+The EO was intended to order federal agencies to review and propose reforms to the H-1B visa system.
+Through the order, Trump stated his broad policy of economic nationalism without having to go through Congress.
+Cabinet secretaries from Departments of Labor, Justice, Homeland Security, and State would "fill in the details with reports and recommendations about what the administration can legally do".
 Trump argued that the EO would "end the 'theft of American prosperity'", which he said had been brought on by low-wage immigrant labor.
+The OMB and Department of Commerce issued a memorandum on implementation across federal procurement and grant-making activities in June 2017.
 The order was revoked by President Biden on 25 January 2021.